Cavehill

-Cave Hill or Cavehill is a rocky hill overlooking the city of Belfast, Northern Ireland, with a height of 368 m.
-It is marked by basalt cliffs and caves, and its distinguishing feature is 'Napoleon's Nose', a tall cliff resembling the profile of the emperor Napoleon.
+Cave Hill — or Cavehill — is a rocky hill overlooking the city of Belfast, Northern Ireland, with a height of 368 m.
+It is marked by basalt cliffs and caves, and its distinguishing feature is 'Napoleon's Nose', a tall cliff fancifully said to resemble the profile of the famous emperor of that name.
 At its highest point are the remains of an ancient promontory fort called McArt's Fort.
 Cavehill was also historically called 'Ben Madigan' (from Beann Mhadagáin, "Madagán’s peak"), after a king of Ulster called Madagán.

-It forms part of the Belfast Hills and marks the southeastern edge of the Antrim Plateau.
+Cave Hill, which is within Cave Hill Country Park, forms part of the Belfast Hills and marks the southeastern edge of the Antrim Plateau.
 All of Belfast can be seen from its peak, as can the Isle of Man and Scotland on clear days.
 Like Arthur's Seat in Edinburgh, it lies just a few miles from the centre of a major city.

 Cave Hill is thought to be the inspiration for Jonathan Swift's Gulliver's Travels.
 Swift imagined that Cave Hill resembled the shape of a sleeping giant safeguarding the city.